pinkpixel-dev/dreamscape-ai/DEPLOYMENT.md

 1. **CORS Errors**: Ensure your Cloudflare Pages Functions are properly set up
 2. **API Key Issues**: Verify all environment variables are correctly set in Cloudflare
+3. **Speech Recognition Issues**: If Watson is detecting speech but no AI response occurs:
+   - Check browser console for errors
+   - Verify network connections to Pollinations API
+   - Ensure the deployment includes the latest version of voice.html
-3. **Deployment Failures**: Check the Cloudflare Pages build logs for errors
+4. **Deployment Failures**: Check the Cloudflare Pages build logs for errors

 ## 🏁 Next Steps